 The most useful is downright strace, just run sudo strace -p 12345 or strace -f command (-f means strace forked processes too) and you're set.
 Output is generally very large so you might want to redirect it to a file (just add &> somefile) for more analysis.

-Then there's ltrace, it's just like strace but but library calls.
+Then there's ltrace, it's just like strace but with library calls.
 Arguments are mostly the same.

 And lsof for figuring out what the handler numbers you see in ltrace / strace are for.
 Eg: lsof -p 12345